-As stated in Section 4 of the Code of Student Conduct, "Failure to comply with the reasonable directives of university officials or law enforcement officers during the performance of their duties and/or failure to identify oneself to these persons when requested to do so," is considered unacceptable behavior for a university student.
+As stated in the Code of Student Conduct, "failure to comply with the reasonable directives of university officials or law enforcement officers during the performance of their duties and/or failure to identify oneself to these persons when requested to do so," is considered unacceptable behavior for a university student.

 A partial list of university alcohol policy violations and their subsequent sanctions is listed below.
-Sanctions are dependent upon a number of factors, including, but not limited to, hearing officer discretion, the nature and severity of the incident, a student's conduct history and a student's cooperation throughout the conduct process.
+Sanctions are dependent upon a number of factors including, but not limited to hearing officer discretion, the nature and severity of the incident, a student's conduct history and a student's cooperation throughout the conduct process.

-Minor in Possession/Consumption of Alcohol or Residential Life Alcohol Policy Violation
+Minor in Possession/Consumption of Alcohol or Residence Life Alcohol Policy Violations

-First Offense-Possible sanctions and institutional actions include, but are not limited to:
+- 1. First Offense-Possible sanctions and institutional actions include, but are not limited to: - Participation in an alcohol education course and/or activity, at the student's expense and as determined by the Conduct Officer (or designee); - Authorship of a research/reflection essay; - Notification of parents/guardians of dependent students and those under the minimum legal drinking age of 21 years; and/or - Written warning, suspension, or expulsion from housing and/or the University of Saint Francis; - Other sanctions as determined by the Conduct Officer (or designee). - 2.
+Second Offense- Possible sanctions and institutional actions include, but are not limited to: - Mandated substance abuse assessment by an approved agency and required compliance with the assessing counselor's evaluation at the student's expense; - Observation of one or more sessions of the County Misdemeanor or Felony Drug Court as determined by the Conduct Officer (or designee); - Authorship of a research/reflection essay; - Eligibility and/or activity restrictions;

-- Participation in an alcohol education course and/or activity, at the student's expense and as determined by the Associate Vice President for Catholic Culture and Student Life (or designee). - Authorship of a research/reflection essay. - Notification of parents/guardians of dependent students and those under the minimum legal drinking age of 21 years. - Written warning up through suspension or expulsion from housing and/or the University of Saint Francis. - Other sanctions as determined by the Associate Vice President for Catholic Culture and Student Life (or designee). - 2.
-Second Offense-Possible sanctions and institutional actions include, but are not limited to: - Mandated substance abuse assessment by an approved agency and required compliance with the assessing counselor's evaluation at the student's expense. - Observation of one or more sessions of the County Misdemeanor or Felony Drug Court as determined by the Associate Vice President for Catholic Culture and Student Life (or designee). - Authorship of a research/reflection essay. - Eligibility and/or activity restrictions. - Notification of parents/guardians of dependent students and those under the minimum legal drinking age of 21 years. - Written warning up through suspension or expulsion from housing and/or the University of Saint Francis. - Other sanctions as determined by the Associate Vice President for Catholic Culture and Student Life (or designee). - 3.
-Third and Subsequent Offenses-Possible sanctions and institutional actions may include, but are not limited to: - Suspension or expulsion from university housing and/or the University of Saint Francis. - Notification of parents/guardians of dependent students or those under the minimum legal drinking age of 21 years. - Other sanctions as determined by the Associate Vice President for Catholic Culture and Student Life (or designee).
+- Notification of parents/guardians of dependent students and those under the minimum legal drinking age of 21 years; and/or - Written warning, suspension, or expulsion from housing and/or the University of Saint Francis: - Other sanctions as determined by the Conduct Officer (or designee). - 3.
+Third and Subsequent Offenses- Possible sanctions and institutional actions may include, but are not limited to: - Suspension or expulsion from university housing and/or the University of Saint Francis; - Notification of parents/guardians of dependent students or those under the minimum legal drinking age of 21 years; and/or - o Other sanctions as determined by the Conduct Officer (or designee).